BAMF Style’s 5 Days of Christmas

 McClane sports a timeless and easy look that you can easily emulate and add your own touches to:

-- White and blue plaid casual button-up shirt with a soft collar and breast pocket
+- Navy and white shadow plaid long-sleeve shirt with soft collar, plain front, and breast pocket

 - Charcoal gray single reverse-pleated slacks with open side pockets, jetted back pockets, and turn-ups/cuffs

-- Mahogany brown leather belt with a gold-colored rounded clasp
+- Brown leather belt with a rounded gold-toned single-prong buckle

 - Dark gray herringbone single-breasted overcoat with red lining